 The preferential tax treatment of the qualifying disposition comes with a risk: holding potentially volatile company stock.
 It’s possible that during the time you hold the stock, the stock price could go down and any or all value could be wiped out, including what you paid for the stock (to be fair, it’s also possible that the stock price could go up).

-If we make an assumption that the stock does not move and that you hold the stock long enough to make the transaction eligible for a qualifying disposition, here are some potential outcomes across various types of markets:
+If we make an assumption that the stock does not move and that you hold the stock long enough to make the transaction eligible for a qualifying disposition and we continue our example from above, we can calculate the tax impact to the profit as follows:

 What Does This Tell Us About Employee Stock Purchase Plans?

-If you are simply looking to make money, the immediate sale of your employee stock purchase plan shares may be a great idea.
-It’s possible to use your ESPP to create additional wealth with little to no risk by doing so.
+If you are simply looking to cash in the proceeds of your ESPP, an immediate sale of your employee stock purchase plan shares may be a great idea.

-As you hold your stock longer in an attempt to pay a better tax rate, you may be taking risk that might not be worth the corresponding payoff.
-By holding the company stock, you may participate in the possible upside of the market.
-However, you should balance upside opportunity with downside risk.
+As you hold your stock longer in an attempt to pay a potentially preferential tax rate, you may be taking investment risk that might not be worth the corresponding payoff.
+By holding the company stock, you assume the risk of market fluctuations and you should balance the upside opportunity with downside risk.

 The potential tax benefit of a qualifying disposition, as illustrated by the simple example above, is a “nice to have.”
-It should not be the sole reason or justification to hold your shares.
+It likely should not be the only reason to hold your shares.

-Your ESPP is a great way to create wealth, if you plan accordingly and execute that plan well.
-That plan should consider the risk you are willing to take with your employee stock purchase plan and how company shares fit into your overall financial plan.
+Your ESPP is a great way to create wealth if you plan accordingly and execute that plan well.
+That plan should consider the risk you are willing to take with your employee stock purchase plan and how the company shares fit into your overall financial plan.

 Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.